 After a successful run as a director of television commercials, he moved into feature film in the early 1970s.
 He began as a co-writer for the films Silent Running and Magnum Force.
 He then made his debut as a director with Thunderbolt and Lightfoot, which he had also written the script for.
 He then directed The Deer Hunter, an epic and gritty film about three American steelworkers who participate in The Vietnam War.
 Despite some delays and cost overruns, the film was a critical and commercial success.
 The Deer Hunter earned five Academy Awards and Cimino gained a reputation for being one of the up-and-coming directors in Hollywood.
 Cimino was ambitious and the embodiment of The Perfectionist.
 His style favored making an Epic Movie with leisurely pacing and an emphasis on the visuals.

 But Cimino's career fell even quicker than it rose.
 His next film, Heaven's Gate, was fraught with troubled production on a far greater scale.
 The press picked up stories of Cimino's hyper-perfectionist directing style.
 Allegedly, he delayed filming on one day until a cloud formation he liked matched what he wanted, ordered the buildings on each side of the set of the town's main street to be torn down and rebuilt three feet back from where they were because the street looked too narrow, even after one crew member pointed out that it would be easier and cheaper to just tear one side down and rebuild it six feet back, and took 36 takes of Christopher Walken taking off his hat.
-After a messy release, the film was a critical and commercial flop.
+After a messy release that was nearly a year overdue, the film was a critical and commercial flop.
 It was a Creator Killer for both Cimino and United Artists and a Genre-Killer for both The Western (at least, for its classic era) and particularly the New Hollywood era.
 Never again would studios give directors so much control over the filming process.

 - Silent Running (1972) - writer